rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 /// Returns the result and pullback closure by evaluating the provided closure's
 /// derivative at the argument.
 /// - Parameter:
-///   - x: An argument to be passed to `body`.
+///   - x: An argument to be passed to `f`.
-///   - body: A closure whose derivative function will be evaluated.
+///   - f: A reverse-differentiable closure whose derivative function will be evaluated.
-/// - Returns: The result of `body` evaluated on `x`, equivalent to `body(x)`, and
+/// - Returns: The result of `f` evaluated on `x`, equivalent to `f(x)`, and
-///   a pullback closure, which represents a transposed linear combination that
+///   a pullback closure which represents a transposed linear combination that
-///   approximates `body` at `x`.
+///   approximates `f` at `x`.
 When evaluated on a tangent vector, `pullback` evaluates
 ///   the linear comibination on the tangent vector and returns a gradient vector with
 ///   respect to `x`.
 func valueWithPullback<T: Differentiable, R: Differentiable>(
-    at x: T, in body: @differentiable(reverse) (T) -> R ) -> (value: R, pullback: (R.TangentVector) -> T.TangentVector)
+    at x: T, in f: @differentiable(reverse) (T) -> R
+) -> (value: R, pullback: (R.TangentVector) -> T.TangentVector)
 ```